-Weill Cornell Medicine’s Child Psychology Team will lead consecutive evening webinars including a Q&A to discuss practical skills aimed to support parents and help children thrive during this challenging time.
+Weill Cornell Medicine’s Child Psychology Team is hosting evening webinars including a Q&A to discuss practical skills aimed to support parents and help children thrive during this challenging time.
 These webinars are open to any parent looking to learn more about how to manage and cope with these stressful times.

 The Weill Cornell Pediatric OCD, Anxiety and Tic Disorders Program (POCAT) is a specialty clinic led by Avital Falk, PhD that provides a team-based approach to treating children and adolescents utilizing state-of-the-art evidence-based practices.

 We provide specialty care across a range of settings.
 In Manhattan, we have outpatient and intensive outpatient programming through our Weill Cornell Specialty Center, as well as insurance-based options for outpatient and partial hospitalization at New York Presbyterian Hospital.
 Finally, we have an OCD track on our inpatient service at our Westchester Campus.
 Our programs address each family’s needs, and include both individual and group therapy approaches.
 Please see details about each program below.